-Consider if the research evidence is ready to implement:
+3. Consider if the research EVIDENCE is ready to

-Find out more about the research and how the researcher thought it might be implemented - contact the researcher, ask them to talk to the design group (virtually or in person)

-Find out if the research has been used by other people - Google the topic, ask colleagues

-Think through how you could try it out initially to see if it works and check if you need funds to get the research implemented.
+- find out more about the research and how the contact the researcher, ask them to talk to the - find out if the research has been used by other - think through how you could try it out initially - 4.
+Check if you need funds to get the research in - 5.
+Gather first thoughts on whether the CONTEX - 6.
+Identify which PEOPLE need to be involved in

-Where might they come from?

-- 1. Gather first thoughts on whether the context will be receptive to the research - 2.
-Identify which people need to be involved in the implementation of the research - 3.
-Explain about Communities of Practice show 'How research implementation works' on page 1 or the video by Chris Collinson, using a paella analogy. - 4.
-Discuss the skills (e.g. facilitation, evaluation) needed and who might have them - 5.
-If you decide to go ahead you can begin to plan your Community of Practice.
+7. Explain about Communities of Practice; show Section 1) or the video by Chris Collinson www paella analogy.

+If you decide to go ahead, you can plan your Com

-Note: Sometimes the right decision is NOT to go ahead!
+Note: sometimes the right decision is NOT to go ahead!